vidyavarshinig15/SwarCure---Healing-Through-Indian-Classical-Sound/README.md

 # Start development server
 npm run dev

-# Open http://localhost:8080 in your browser
+# Open your browser and go to the local development server
 ```

 ## 🛠️ Tech Stack